anusha-murali/anusha-murali.github.io/dp.md

 **Runtime**: Due to the doubly-nested loop structure, the bottom-up `cutRod()` has a runtime of $\Theta(n^2)$.

+### Reconstructing the solution

+In addition to finding the maximum possible revenue for a give rod length, we are also interested in finding the lengths of pieces, which led to the maximum revenue.

+We use one additional array, $s[0 \cdots n]$, which saves the optimal size of the first piece that was cut.

 [Table of Contents](./index.md)

 * * *